Make your own perfectly fitting, stylish and warm coat for winter from Cambrian Wool Tweed.

-This is a content filled course so it is for those who have either made several garments previously and/or are comfortable using a sewing machine.
-If you haven’t made many garments yet then you will need to make two to three between now and the course.
+If you haven’t made many garments before then you will need to make two to three between now and the course.
 These garments do not need to be complicated but enough to ensure you feel comfortable handling part made garments and using your sewing machine.
+Expect long days but your beautiful coat will be worth every minute of effort you put in!

-• Arrive during the evening to meet your fellow stitchers and have a good look at the sample coat.
+Arrive during the evening to meet your fellow stitchers and have a good look at the sample coat.
 You will try on one of the pre-made toiles so Angela can assess any alterations to be made to the pattern which will have been drafted to your measurements.
-Angela will fine tune the patterns ready to start on Friday morning.
+Angela will fine tune the patterns ready to start 4 days of tuition on Friday morning.

 During the first session you will cut the wool fabric for your coat.
 There are multiple layers and many pattern pieces, so whilst you cut your wool fabric Suzi and Angela will cut out the interlinings, fusing, canvas and lining layers.
 Then you will apply your interlining and interfacings.